Birds

 The Carolina Wren resides in most of South Carolina, and they sing all year round.
 The Carolina Wren has some unique habits that make them one of the best birds of South Carolina.

-The Carlina Wren come with 5-6 inches of body measurements.
-Most of the time, these birds are found in human dwellings and gardens, and however, the number of wild habitats are also great.
+The Carlina Wren comes with 5-6 inches of body measurements.
+Most of the time, these birds are found in human dwellings and gardens, and however, the number of wild habitats is also great.

 The study says that the birds generally live in Eastern and Central America.
-The colour combination on the body of Carolina Wren is marvellous.
+The color combination on the body of Carolina Wren is marvelous.
 They have a chestnut brown upper part, while the cinnamon is under.
 Their eyes are designed with white stripes.

 Carolina Wren – Quick Facts